 We recognize that our method is sensitive to the choice of ω.
 To assess robustness, we conducted an additional calculation with ω = 0.15, following Fleury and Gilles (2018), and found that the results remain stable (see Appendix B).
 One could argue for using BETA values from each country or the mean of BETA across countries as persistent probabilities instead of our approach.
 However, using country-specific BETA values would not produce a comparable index.
 In countries with high actual persistence, such as Bhutan, the difference between the expected and actual matrices would be small, making it impossible to conclude whether Bhutan is progressive.
 While the mean BETA across countries might better measure progress, it does not address the problem of the genetic lottery, which is a barrier to equality of opportunity.
 Moreover, BETA is derived from actual values, whereas an expected matrix should be defined independently of actual values to properly measure progress.
 Therefore, setting a fixed intergenerational effect makes more sense as a shared reference frame.
 However, it remains subject to the original circumstances of each country since the persistent value is determined by the product of ω and the original education distribution of the parent generation.

 The difficulty problem.
 The second major challenge is determining how to distribute the remaining probabilities into the upward area while adhering to the difficulty rule.
-Given the same family background, reaching a higher level of education requires more effort, which should result in a lower probability.
-Likewise, for children who have attained the same education level, those from disadvantaged backgrounds face additional challenges, leading to even lower probabilities.
+For children who have attained the same education level, those from disadvantaged backgrounds (lower parent education) face additional challenges, this means lower probabilities.
 To address this, we apply the law of total probability, which states that:

 Pr(A | D) = Pr(A | B,D) × Pr(B | D) + Pr(A | Bc,D) × Pr(Bc | D),